PaysPlat/DesktopSbS/README.md

 ### Prerequisites

 DesktopSbS has been developped for Windows 10 and it works correctly from **Windows 10 Creators Update**.
-It should work with any hardware configuration able to manage Windows 10.
+It should work with any hardware configuration able to run Windows 10.

 DesktopSbS rendering use Windows DWM (**Desktop Window Manager**), the built-in application for thumbnails so rendering is really performant and has a low CPU consumption.